Why Choose an Electric Vehicle?

 If you are in the market for a new car, consider an electric vehicle (EV).
 These vehicles run on batteries, do not use or burn gas and oil, and require far less maintenance--think no more oil changes!
 Please also note that there are both federal and state rebates available when purchasing an EV and we suggest you look into those as well.
 There are so many options these days and charging stations are popping up everywhere, creating a thorough network of infrastructure.

 Below is a map of the publicly available electric vehicle charging stations within the City of Bowie.
 Feel free to navigate on the map itself and click on any of the points for more information about that station.
 Please note, the City of Bowie does not own or maintain any of these chargers although some may be located on City property.
-The others belong to their associated commercial or business owners.
 For more information about them, please reach out to the individual charging station owner.

 Below is a short description of the three different types of electric vehicle chargers.

 |1||Level 1 chargers refer to the 120-volt portable charger that comes with all electric vehicles.
 These chargers can be plugged into the standard household outlet and charge at a rate of 3-5 miles of range per hour.
 These chargers are often adequate for hybrid vehicles as their battery is smaller, however a separate level 2 charger is recommended for fully electric vehicles.|

 |2||Level 2 chargers are sold separately from electric vehicles and are more complicated to setup because they require a 240-volt electrical source.
 However, this increased voltage allows for faster charging.
 Level 2 chargers can charge vehicles at a rate of about 12-80 miles of range per hour depending on the amp rating.
 These can be installed at home, at the workplace, or in public.|